vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.2.9.0`
+  - The virtual machine section and the obfuscated code section are merged.
+  - Speed up obfuscation conversion and packing.
 - `1.2.8.0`
   - fixed bug of axion-mode and feature additions.
     - I've started improving AXION mode, which performs additional protective behaviors beyond the existing protections :)